JulianVJacobs/SDP/README.md

 [Our task](https://github.com/greenpeace-wits/SDP/wiki) is to create a 3 in 1 app.
 The plan is to implement:
 - A section where students that use the Wits dining hall can view and order their meals online.
 - A section where students can buy and sell books.
-- A section where residents can track their rooms' housekeeping.

 ## Implemented features
 ### 🗸 Dining Hall Ordering